liferay/liferay-docs/devGuide/en/chapters/07-using-liferay-frameworks.markdown

     song.setName(TrashUtil.getOriginalTitle(song.getName()));

 The trashed song is retrieved, and the `getOriginalTitle()` method is called.
-The song's original title is returned as a combination of numbers.
-Therefore, to get the original title in the proper locale, we'll need to configure the trash renderer or asset renderer to return the name in our locale.
+The song's original title is returned as a combination of random numbers.
+Therefore, to get the original title for the proper locale, we'll need to configure the trash renderer or asset renderer to return the name in our locale.

     @Override
     public String getTitle(Locale locale) {